Candidates for School Trustee

 Persons eligible to be a candidate for School Trustee must meet all of the following criteria:

-- a resident in the School Division since April 24, 2018; and
+- a resident in the school division since April 26, 2022; and

 Becoming a candidate for School Trustee involves only one process: the nomination process.
 (There is no registration process for candidates seeking election for School Trustee.)

-Commencing in August, individuals seeking election may obtain Nomination Papers from the City Clerk’s Department, Main Floor, Susan.
-A. Thompson, 510 Main Street, between 8:30 a.m. and 4:30 p.m., Monday through Friday, or from their respective School Division office.
+Individuals seeking election may obtain nomination papers in person from the City Clerk’s Department, Main Floor, Susan.
+A. Thompson, 510 Main Street, between 8:30 a.m. and 4:30 p.m., Monday through Friday.

-All Nomination Papers will be available for public inspection.
-A list of nominated candidates will be posted in the Council Building and available on this website.
+All nomination papers will be available for public inspection.
+A list of nominated candidates will be available on this website.

 - There is no legislatively defined campaign period for candidates seeking election for School Trustee.